Portuguese–Safavid wars: Portuguese conquest of Bahrain (1521)

-Persian reconquest
+Persian reconquest and Portuguese–Safavid War (1621–1630)

-The island of Hormuz was captured by an Anglo-Persian force in the 1622 capture of Hormuz.
+The Portuguese defend their fort on Hormuz from Persians led by Imam Quli Khan.
+From a Jarūnnāmeh by Qadrī.
+Isfahan style, dated 1697.

 By the order of Abbas I, in 1602, the Persian army under the command of Allahverdi Khan, managed to expel the Portuguese from Bahrain.

 In 1612, the Portuguese Empire took the city of Gamrun and transliterated the name to Comorão.
 Almost two years later (in 1615), Comorão was taken by Abbas the Great after a naval battle with the Portuguese and renamed Bandar Abbas, or "Port of Abbas".
 In 1622, with the help of four English ships, Abbas retook Hormuz from the Portuguese.